belighted/ubuntu-belighted/README.md

 * right click on the volume, select *Shrink Volume...*;
 * *enter the amount of space to shrink in MB*.
 The [minimum requirement for an Ubuntu 22.04](https://help.ubuntu.com/community/Installation/SystemRequirements) installation is 25GB (25600MB).
 If you can spare more space, go for it;

 **NOTE: if you would like to resize your Windows 11 partition down to less than half its original size, the above mentioned instruction will not work.
-INstead, follow:**
+Instead, follow:**
 * **make sure neither BitLocker nor Device Encryption is turned on on your computer**;
 * * **if Device Encryption is turned on, simply turn it off from Settings > Privacy & Security**;
 * * **if BitLocker is turned on, execute these commands from within Powershell in "Admin mode":**